 New variants of COVID-19 have emerged in several places around the world.
-One of these new variants, the Delta variant, is now the main variant everywhere, including in Aotearoa New Zealand.
+Keep up with the latest variants here.

 On this page, you can find the following information:

 It is normal for viruses to constantly change.
 This is known as mutation.
 These changes create new strains or variants of viruses.
 Read about why and how viruses change.